 II.
 Examples of Retaliation

-The company cannot fire or demote you because you sought an accommodation after it learned of your physical or mental impairment or be.
-It cannot retaliate against you for your exercise of your rights, for example if you consult a lawyer to the employer seeking to enforce. your legal rights.
+The company cannot fire or demote you because you sought an accommodation after it learned of your physical or mental impairment.
+It cannot retaliate against you for exercising of your rights.
 If the company retaliates, it will also have violated the employment discrimination law.

 III.
 Retaliation in other contexts.